 Seshat was known as the “mistress of measure”.

-Initially, she gifted time to humanity which was governed by the female cycle.
-Here we are reminded that a woman’s period makes its presence felt every 28 days just like the Moon’s.
+Initially, she gifted time to humanity which was governed by the menstrual cycle.
+Here we are reminded that a woman’s period makes its presence felt every 28 days just like the lunar month.
 So the Greek metra meaning “uterus” gave birth to the primal meter that we use in all forms of measurement.
 Indeed, many words expressing time come from this one: metronome, chronometer and so on.

 Above: the uterine clock above Seshat’s head

-As a reminder of this, a frog is seated on a shenu at top representing fertility.
-While this ring is a solar reference, in this case it refers to the annual flooding of the Nile and the rebirth of time.
+As a reminder of this, in the picture at top a frog is seated on a shenu representing fertility.
+This reference to Heqet and Horus speaks to the annual flooding of the Nile and the rebirth of time.
 Indeed, nocturnal frog croaks serenaded the rejuvenated Nile as it flooded every spring like a uterine clock.
-The symbolism of the frog stems from the tadpole’s similarity to human seed.
-Sperm is the “fertilizer” that brings about life—all types of abundance are attributed to Heqet and Horus.
+The symbolism of the frog stems from the tadpole’s similarity to human sperm.
+This is the “fertilizer” that brings about life—all types of abundance are attributed to Heqet and Horus.

 Once upon a time, the flood of the Nile started in Philae at the beginning of June with a steady increase until the middle of July, when the flow of water became greater still.
 The river continued to rise until the beginning of September, when the level remained stationary for a period of about three weeks.
 In October it often rose again and reached its highest level.
 From this period on it began to subside.

-Above: Seshat cuts the chord of time from the womb of the cosmos
+Above: ovulation heralds the rebirth of time in the womb of the cosmos

-In the tarot card above, the corner figures represent the four fixed signs of the Zodiac—Scorpio, Aquarius, Leo and Taurus.
+The Universe tarot card has corner figures that represent the four fixed signs of the Zodiac—Scorpio, Aquarius, Leo and Taurus.
 They are symbolic of the four seasons and the four compass points.
 They are here to guide us from one phase to the next, bringing balance and harmony to our journey.
-The serpent has the colouring of the leopardess, indicating a balance between darkness and light.
+Unsurprisingly, this card is based on earlier Egyptian artwork:

 Time gives birth to space as discussed here and remains a more challenging medium to work with.
 This is because time requires an appreciation of implied wholes and cyclic patterns in order to reflect cosmic order.
 Space on the other hand, is focussed on linear parts and extant distances and uses words like perimeter and diameter.
 While this may seem odd, we remind you how Seshat’s Flower and Thoth’s Cube together yield timespace.